petk/php-build-system/docs/cmake/cmake-code-style.md

 CMake is quite lenient regarding code style, but applying consistency for writing CMake files can enhance both code quality and comprehension of the build system, especially when multiple developers are involved.
-Following some naming conventions can maintain a clear and organized CMake project structure while avoiding conflicts with external libraries and CMake scope.
+Following some coding conventions can maintain a clear and organized CMake project structure while avoiding conflicts with external libraries and CMake scope.